How Do I Find the Right OBGYN for My Pregnancy?

 Alright, let’s talk Money Matters:

-a.
-In-Network or Out: Make sure your OBGYN is in-network with your insurance to keep those out-of-pocket costs low.
+In-Network or Out: Make sure your doctor is in-network with your insurance to keep those out-of-pocket costs as low as possible.

-b.
-Insurance Check: Give your insurance company a call to see what’s covered for maternity and what you might have to shell out for.
+Insurance Check: Give your insurance company a call to find out what’s covered and what you might have to pay for out of pocket.

-c.
-Payment Plans: Got high deductibles or co-pays?
-Ask about payment plans or financing options.
+Payment Plans: If you’ve got high deductibles or co-pays, ask about payment plans or financing options to make things easier on your wallet.

 Policy AreaCommon Practices